algosup/2023-2024-project-5-flutter-team-8/documents/functional_specification/functional_specification.md

 #### ➭ Load Time

+All applications have load time in it to wait for the application to charge before opening it.
+The application "Adopte un Candidat" is no exception.
+There are two kinds of load time, the important one and the small one.
-For this application the load time was set to two seconds, it is the average for an application to open and over this limit, it could discourage some users.
+For the important one, we aimed for two seconds on average and three seconds at the maximum, over this load time it could discourage some users.
+For the small one, we aimed for less than one second per load time.

 <!-- ### 4) Reliability